KennethEnevoldsen/dna2vec/readme.md

-# DNA-2-Vec
+# DNA-ESA

-This repository contains code files for DNA-2-Vec.
+This repository contains code files for DNA-ESA.
 The main code files can be found under `src/dna2vec`, while the data is saved under the `data` directory.

 ## Installation